Tuesday, November 28, 2023

 Some are severely burdened by huge high-interest student loans, while others (like me) have no serious problem paying them off.
 That also carries a level of unfairness—or at least inequity; nevertheless, the inequity is acknowledged and reflected in the indexing of the loan forgiveness to the income of the debtor.

 Another inequity relates to race.
-Loans to black students carry a higher interest rate than loans to white students, while black college graduates earn significantly less income than white graduates in the same vocation.
+Loans to students of color carry a higher interest rate than loans to white students, while black college graduates earn significantly less income than white graduates in the same vocation.
 That’s unfair.

 But here’s the thing: my confusion relates to the tremendous amount of SELECTIVITY regarding which unfair practices are criticized and which are acceptable.
 Case in point: Vouchers for charter schools are our tax dollars paying for private school education and used to pay private investors in those schools.
 But tax dollars to cover higher education is a plot by commies and socialists.
 [Side bar: the matter of selectivity—hypocrisy?—makes up a major difference between the left and right on virtually every issue, and selectivity may be the only bi-partisan element within our political system!]